 - Take curcumin-piperine supplements with food, ideally including some fat, to improve tolerance and absorption.

-- Use extra caution if you take prescription medications, because piperine may affect drug metabolism and transport.
+- Use extra caution if you take prescription medications, because piperine may affect how some drugs are absorbed or metabolized; review with your doctor or pharmacist.

 - If piperine bothers your stomach, consider alternative enhanced-absorption curcumin formulations.